fractastical/etherea/Vitalik_contract_info_sv_meetup_02-13-14.md

 **A**: Right, no exceptions?

 **Q**: How does ethereum access the BTC blockchain?

 **A**: Ethereum code would need to have code to validate Merkle contracts, so you would need to have an SPV client implementation inside a contract, which is possible.
 You would need the merkle branch to be included, including proof of work on the block header, if this all checks out then it would have pretty good evidence that this is a legitimate BTC transaction

 **Q**: Can a contract run periodically on its own or does it need an incoming txn?

 **A**: Right now it needs a txn, although we could change this if we get feedback indicating this is a necessary feature

 **Q**: There are these questions about BTC and hiding a private key, I wonder if the code optimization coudl allow obfuscation inside ethereum?

 **A**: Optimization will do nothing to allow obfuscation.
 It will need to be fully written out in Ethereum script.
-In terms of obfuscation, but you can find this article on the BTC MAgazine or Ethereum blog, some research that has come out recently, there is a way to turn a -
-**VB**:  program into an obfuscated program. right now it is extremely inefficient but it is possible that it could be included later on if it is improved
+In terms of obfuscation, but you can find this article on the BTC MAgazine or Ethereum blog, some research that has come out recently, there is a way to turn a program into an obfuscated program. right now it is extremely inefficient but it is possible that it could be included later on if it is improved.

 **Q**: My question is about the ETH how they change hands?
 Is it possible that they would change the source?
 ETH end up in only the hands of certain people, whoever can execute the contracts.
 They get paid in ETH.

 **A**: Right now we are thinking of burning transaction fees.
 The nice thing about ETH in terms of what it is different from BTC, the supply doesn't stop growing.
 Doesn't accelerate.

 **Q**: I saw the thread on annotating smart contracts, if you could add a comment then it would help understand people how to do them.
 Add comments in the compiler?

 **A**: Right now the compiler does not support comments, but it will.

 **Q**: It feel to me that as much as I like ETH that is is really raw, like before Satoshi related it.

 **A**: Yes, the whole point of a pre-sale is for us to get the resources to bring it to completion.
 At the end we will have all the resources that BTC has.
 Very much like BTC in 2008 at this point.

 **Q**: How does the contract get executed on all nodes?